 The issue of all sanctions must be recorded in a sanctions log kept in the House Log Books.
-These will be discussed between the Head and Head of Pastoral Care, and/or in weekly Pastoral Staff meetings.
+These will be discussed with the Head, either in his weekly meeting with the Houseparents, or at the weekly Resident Staff Meeting.